Fossil Creek Angus

 smith family photo March 24

-The Fossil Creek Angus Stud was established by Neil and Rose Sanderson over two decades ago, originally in North Canterbury.
+Fossil Creek Angus was established by the late Neil and his wife Rose Sanderson over two decades ago, originally in North Canterbury.

 In 2015, the Sandersons recognised the heightened demand for Fossil Creek genetics and the need to grow the stud to an even larger scale on hill country – they approached Blair and Jane Smith to become partners in Fossil Creek Angus in order to expand the scale of the stud and run it on their North Otago hill country farm.